310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 *And* you were the very first person who never spoke a word about any wish to Kanata-san, even after how he introduced himself to you.

-I mean, even *I* wished for something once — for my sister’s disease to be cured.
+I mean, even *I* wished for something once—for my sister’s disease to be cured.

 Humans are weak.
-It’s normal for people to wish for something — to pray for some almighty being to make a miracle happen and make their lives better.
+It’s normal for people to wish for something—to pray for some almighty being to make a miracle happen and make their lives better.

 Even people who insist they’re atheists wish on shooting stars.